raederan/rdf2pg/README.md

 ## Project Description

-This project converts RDF-serialised data into to CSV files in yars format.
-Furthermore it parses and uploads RDF-like property graphs to RAPSQL databases built on [Postgres](https://www.postgresql.org/) and [Apache AGE](https://age.apache.org/).
+This project provides syntactic data interoperability for rapsqltranspiler in yars format.
+Furthermore it provides the data for futher parsing and uploading steps of RDF-like property graphs to target RAPSQL databases built on [Postgres](https://www.postgresql.org/) and [Apache AGE](https://age.apache.org/).
 RAPSQL databases are under development for possible backend solutions of [OpenSemanticLab](https://github.com/OpenSemanticLab), which builds on [JSON Schema](https://json-schema.org/) and [Semantic Media Wiki](https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki) with a focus on semantic applications.

 ## Repositories